aisbergg/docker-arch-aur-makepkg/README.md

                         Remove the source downloaded by 'makepkg' before build.
-If not the sources will be kept, under the condition that the source is of the same version of the package to be build
+If not the sources will be kept, under the condition that the source is of the same version of the package to be build.
+(Note: Sources of packages build from a Git repository will always be removed.)
   -u UID, --uid UID     UID of the build user
 ```